- Published on

 There is a common misconception that you must have a masters or PhD in AI/ML to work in a machine learning engineer or research scientist role.
 This is plain wrong.
 In fact, in today's job market, there are plenty of AI/ML masters and PhD graduates who are struggling to find a job.
 In this post, I'll share the careers of multiple engineers who had zero experience in AI/ML but eventually transitioned to an AI role at Google, Meta, Amazon, or OpenAI.
 My hope is that by reading their stories, you'll adopt a healthier and more realistic mindset that it is more than possible to break into AI without a graduate degree.
 1

 Let's be clear, though: having a graduate AI/ML degree doesn't hurt.
 A masters program condenses a lot of knowledge acquisition into 1-2 years, and obtaining a PhD will strengthen your ability to conduct research and possibly join academia.
-But if your goal is to work in industry, what will become apparent from reading all the stories below is that the top factors for convincing recruiters and hiring managers that you deserve a role in their AI labs or programs is your passion, work ethic, and self-marketing, which you can demonstrate in many ways.
+But if your goal is to work in industry, what will become apparent from reading all the stories below is that the top factors for convincing recruiters and hiring managers that you deserve a role in their AI labs or programs is your passion, work ethic, and self-marketing, which you can demonstrate in many ways (start your journey toward a career in AI/ML by reading my Linear Algebra 101 for AI/ML Series).
 We'll recap these strategies below the stories.
 But now, without further ado, here are the profiles of engineers who broke into AI/ML!

 George Sung – Machine Learning Engineer at Amazon